 This is hands down the most effective classroom management technique.
 When students trust their teacher, they make more of an effort to follow the rules.
 When teachers make an effort to get to know each student on a more personal basis, they get more out of their teaching experience as well.
 Each class should feel more like a family.
 If you don’t know how to pronounce each child’s name correctly, use sarcasm regularly, and make students feel bad for asking questions, you need to change those behaviors first.

-2. Make positive phone calls home.
+2. Make positive phone calls to students’ families

 Still not convinced?
 See seven reasons why positive parent calls work so well.

-3. Celebrate hard work.
+3. Celebrate your students’ hard work

 Show students that you value the work they put into learning.
-Identify milestones in the work everyone is accomplishing each day.
+Identify milestones in the work everyone accomplishes each day.
 Once a week, choose one particularly hardworking team or student to share their story.
 Let the class ask them how they accomplished the work.
 What a valuable lesson kids learn when they hear peers talking about what hard work means to them.
 Kids who know their work will be celebrated instead of just their grades will pay more attention and stay focused.

-4. Maintain authority all year long.
+4. Maintain authority in the classroom throughout the year

 Make sure every one of your students is able to learn the way you plan to teach.
 This means reviewing IEP and 504 plans and taking notes on the recommendations so you can take them into account.
 Share your fears and concerns with the special ed team.
 So many classroom management challenges can be averted by considering and planning for the needs in your classroom.
 Make it a point to share the individual accommodation with each student affected so they know there’s a plan too.
 Understanding procedures and consequences may be just what a child with a behavior problem needs in order to feel more in control of their impulses.
 Remember to design lessons that challenge everyone in the way they need to be challenged.